 Physical therapists use diagnostics much the same as doctors to evaluate conditions.
 However, a physical therapist doesn’t do the actual screening.
 That’s typically done by a radiologist – a doctor who specializes in medical imaging or radiology.
 But a physical therapist can use an image to help determine the best course of physical therapy for a patient.

-Some of these you’ve likely heard of before, but some you may have not.
-Below is a list of diagnostic tools commonly used in the world of physical therapy:
+Below is a list of diagnostic tools commonly used in physical therapy:

-Also known as a CAT scan, computed tomography uses xrays and computers to take images of your body.
+Also known as a CAT scan, computed tomography uses x-rays and computers to take images of your body.
 CT scans are most often used to take pictures of bone, blood vessels, check for cancer, blood clots, and to see if there is internal bleeding.
 Sometimes dyes are injected into the blood stream so that it is easier to see a contrast between different types of tissues.
-CT scans are very useful, but they do use radiation, so that is a precaution for CT scans.

 NCS, or nerve conduction study